gamag/ka_GE.spell/README.md

 - Hunspell dictionary (MIT License) (for OpenOffice.org, Mozilla Firefox, Google Chrome, and may more)
 - Script to generate the dictionary from word lists (GPL3)

+Note: The used word lists have been automatically created by crawling the internet using different techniques, so many words may be missing or wrong (which leads to false positives/negatives)

 ## Dictionary installation ##

 ### In Applications ##